der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsApp.md

 ### Returns:
 |Type|Description|
 |-|-
-[AdGroupSelector](./AdGroupSelector)|The selector of all ad groups in the current account.
+[AdGroupSelector](./AdGroupSelector)|Selector of all ad groups in the current account.

 ## <a name="campaigns"></a>campaigns
 Returns a selector of all campaigns in this account.